The impact of a random metric upon a diffusing particle: Introduction

 In this paper we discuss a space-dependent random diffusion matrix mimicking the random metric of quantum (Euclidean) gravity.
 As long as the random metric has a regular covariance there is no effect upon the mean distance of a diffusing particle achieved for a small time $t$.
-We show that the mean fourth power of the distance achieved by a diffusing particle behaves as $t^{2(1-\gamma)}$ if the covariance of the metric has the singularity $\vert{\bf x}\vert^{-2\gamma}$( this short time behaviour would be $t^{2}$ for a diffusion on regular structures; we can treat rigorously the singularity with $\gamma<\frac{1}{2}$).
-The change of the small time behaviour is a result of renormalization required to define the expectation value of the transition function of a random diffusion.
+We show that the mean fourth power of the distance achieved by a diffusing particle behaves as $t^{2(1-\gamma)}$ if the covariance of the metric has the singularity $\vert{\bf x}\vert^{-2\gamma}$( this short time behaviour would be $t^{2}$ for a diffusion on regular structures; we can treat rigorously the singularity with $0\leq\gamma<\frac{1}{2}$).
+A transition function for a random singular metric requires a renormalization.
+After the renormalization the small time behaviour is changed as can already be seen by a scaling argument.
 We define the metric as a square of a tetrad (vierbein) in order to achieve positivity of the regular metric.
 Then, we consider the tetrad as a Gaussian process with a singular covariance.
 We define the singular metric as a Wick square of the tetrad .
 In such a case a renormalization of the transition function is needed when we go from a regular to a singular metric.
 This renormalization is the origin of the modified short time behaviour.
+The final effect is the same as the diffusion on the fractal structures \cite{bar}\cite{dunne}\cite{carlip} indirectly confirming that a manifold equipped with a singular random metric may play the same role as a fractal space-time.

 In \cite{habaplb} and \cite{habajpa} we have discussed a modified small time and short distance behaviour by means of a scaling transformation in the functional integral.
 The argument using the scaling transformation does not take into account that a definition of correlations of quantum fields requires normal ordering of fields and coupling constants renormalization.
 The eventual scaling should be used in conjunction with the renormalization group methods to establish the scale invariance at the renormalization group fixed point.
 In this paper we show by means of explicit calculations that the singular metric can indeed change the small time behaviour of the diffusing particle.